sawshis/Countdown-Timer/README.md

 # Countdown-Timer

-This is an app made using Javascript that displkays the countdown
+This is an app made using Javascript that displays the countdown